 Gone are the days when one could reliably assume construction management professionals would always work out of the same office and therefore have access to data stored on a single computing network.

-These days (especially in light of COVID-19), construction management teams tend to be spread out geographically, which necessitates cloud computing.
+These days, construction management teams tend to be spread out geographically, which necessitates cloud computing.

 Cloud computing isn’t a type of construction management system, mind you, but rather a means of making such systems available from anywhere in the world with an internet connection.
 Construction management software that lives in the cloud is a great example of this.

 We hope this article has helped you understand the significance and value of construction information systems.
 In conclusion, these applications provide several key benefits, among them: